Gary Lineker says ‘right time’ to leave Match Of The Day as BBC plan changes

 “It came at a point where really the BBC and Match Of The Day, they’ve got the rights for another three years, the cycle starts from next season so it felt like if I just do one more year it would be a bit weird.”

-The 63-year-old later added: “I feel this is now the right time.
+The 63-year-old former England striker later added: “I bowed out in my football career when I felt it was the right time.
+I feel this is now the right time.

 “I think the next contract they’re looking to do Match Of The Day slightly differently, so I think it makes sense for someone else to take the helm.”